Frequently Asked Questions

 Do you take insurance?

-Yes, we are contracted with Aetna, United, TriCare, Western Health Advantage, and CIGNA.
+Yes, we are contracted with Aetna, United, TriCare, Hills, Western Health Advantage, and CIGNA.
 We can bill Blue Cross, Blue Shield and HealthNet plans directly.
 Our in-house billers will fight on your behalf to get your claim paid.
 Details are plan-specific, please call us to discuss your specific plan.
 We also have reasonable self-pay rates.

 Do you come to my house for lactation visits?
 What if I live in Roseville / Folsom / Elk Grove?